RishabhBhat2021/Calculator/README.md

 Might be buggy but yeah my first Kotlin App

-divide by zero not handled
-performing operations on a empty 2nd term not handled
+divide by zero not handled and performing operations on a empty 2nd term not handled